Hang Tre - Street Of Bamboos

 Blue Paradise Hotel (34 Hang Tre)

-The hotel is raved about by many visitors for high quality services and reasonable price.
-Each room in this hotel is equipped with an air-conditioner, private bathroom, a flat TV and other amenities for an indulgent night’s sleep.
+This hotel is frequently praised for its high-quality services and reasonable prices.
+Each room comes equipped with air conditioning, a private bathroom, a flat-screen TV, and other amenities designed for a comfortable night’s stay.

 Tips